lightpost-app/wordpress-plugin/readme.txt

 This plugin works once you have signed up for a Lightpost account and can access the API key for your account.

 == Changelog ==

+= 1.1 =

+* Added Member Directory feature.
+* Updated styling to be more consistent.

 = 1.0.1 =